You’re loving yoga and how it makes you feel.

 6. Will I receive a thorough grounding in all aspects related to yoga teaching?

-There is far more to training a yoga teacher then teaching them the correct alignment for a yoga posture.
+There is far more to training a yoga teacher than teaching them the correct alignment for a yoga posture.
 Besides teachings in asana, pranayama and meditation, you want a programme that covers yoga philosophy to some degree including mention of concepts like Koshas, Kleshas, Yamas, Niyamas, Nadis and Prana(s).
 Ideally, yogic texts including Patanjali’s Sutras will at least be referenced.

 The best programmes will support you in connecting to your own inner yoga teacher (without that, you can’t teach).
 It should touch on accessing intuition and wisdom, with some discernment thrown in there as well.